Saturday of Week 3 of Lent – First Reading

 In prison, they sang songs and prayed, as did many civil rights leaders (most of them committed Christians) in the United States who would sing “We shall overcome” as they rode the paddy wagons to jail.
 It is a much more painful experience to compromise with our deepest convictions in order to avoid criticism or physical suffering.
 They are indeed, as Jesus says, the successors to the great prophets of the Hebrew Testament.
 Truly happy are those, who with integrity, can stand by their convictions whatever the cost.

 Some people have seen in these Beatitudes a portrait of Jesus himself, and certainly The Beatitudes should be the portrait of every Christian and of every Kingdom person.
-They are the charter people everywhere (and not just Christians) are called to follow.
-They go far beyond what is demanded of in the Ten Commandments.
+They are the charter that people everywhere (and not just Christians) are called to follow.
+They go far beyond what is demanded of us in the Ten Commandments.
 The Commandments are not so difficult to follow and, in so far as several of them are expressed in the negative (‘Thou shalt not…’), they can be observed by doing nothing!
 There is no way, however, that people can ever say they observe any Beatitude to the fullest.
 They always call us to a further and higher level.

 __________________________________